 5. Keep fees low

 Say you have a 401(k) with a current balance of $25,000.
-Over the next 35 years, you earn an average return of 7 percent on that balance.
-Even if you didn’t contribute another penny to your account during those 35 years, here’s how much money you’d have if your account fees were 0.5 percent, compared with if they were 1.5 percent:
+And over the next 35 years, you earn an average return of 7 percent on that balance.
+Even if you don’t contribute another penny to your account during those 35 years, here’s how much money you’d have if your account fees were 0.5 percent, compared with if they were 1.5 percent:

 |Beginning balance||Annual return||Fees||Balance in 35 years|